Foreign relations of India: Act East Policy

-Ties with Western countries
+Ties with Western nations

 Since the dissolution of the Soviet Union, India has forged a closer partnership with Western powers.
 In the 1990s, India's economic problems and the demise of the bipolar world political system forced India to reassess its foreign policy and adjust its foreign relations.
 Previous policies proved inadequate to cope with the serious domestic and international problems facing India.
 The end of the Cold War gutted the core meaning of nonalignment and left Indian foreign policy without significant direction.
 The hard, pragmatic considerations of the early 1990s were still viewed within the nonaligned framework of the past, but the disintegration of the Soviet Union removed much of India's international leverage, for which relations with Russia and the other post-Soviet states could not compensate.
 After the dissolution of the Soviet Union, India improved its relations with the United States, Canada, France, Japan, and Germany.
-In 1992, India established formal diplomatic relations with Israel and this relationship grew during the tenures of the National Democratic Alliance (NDA) government and the subsequent United Progressive Alliance (UPA) governments.
+In 1992, India established formal diplomatic relations with Israel, and this relationship grew during the tenures of the National Democratic Alliance (NDA) government and the subsequent United Progressive Alliance (UPA) governments.

 In the mid-1990s, India attracted the world's attention to Pakistan-backed terrorism in Kashmir.
 The Kargil War resulted in a major diplomatic victory for India.
 The United States and European Union recognised the fact that the Pakistani military had illegally infiltrated Indian territory and pressured Pakistan to withdraw from Kargil.
 Several anti-India militant groups based in Pakistan were labelled as terrorist groups by the United States and European Union.
 In 1998, India tested nuclear weapons for the second time (see Pokhran-II) which resulted in several US, Japanese and European sanctions on India.
-India's then defence minister, George Fernandes, said that India's nuclear programme was necessary as it provided a deterrence to potential Chinese nuclear threat.
+India's then defence minister, George Fernandes, said that India's nuclear programme was necessary as it provided a deterrence to a potential Chinese nuclear threat.
 Most of the sanctions imposed on India were removed by 2001.

 India has often represented the interests of developing countries on various international platforms.
 Shown here are Vladimir Putin, Narendra Modi, Dilma Rousseff, Xi Jinping, and Jacob Zuma, 2014.